yodertv/Reminders/doc/README.md

 - Add google auth for production.
 - Externalize GOOGLE api credentials.
 - Tested Auth switching between environments.
+- Added build for 127.0.0.1 to support local testing with google auth.
 - Sends server environment to the client with the /acount method.
 - Cleaned-up cosole log messages.
 - Testing new DBs on modulus.